voiceflow-gallagan/poc-voice-tester/README.md

 - Node.js 18 or later
 - Voiceflow account with a voice agent
+- Voiceflow test agent API key and number ID
-- Phone number for the test agent
+- Phone number to test against

 ## Setup